 Experiments illustrating multistep synthesis, semimicro techniques, instrumental analysis, investigation of reaction mechanisms and qualitative analysis.
 3300 Undergraduate Research (3-0-0) Prerequisite: Approval by Natural Science advisor and a minimum GPA of 2.5, and permission of instructor.
 Independent investigation of a specific topic or problem in chemistry research under the direction of a selected faculty member.
-3301 Organic Chemistry I (3-3-0) Prerequisite: CHEM 1308/1108 and credit or enrollment in CHEM Fundamentals of organic chemistry.
-Topics include molecular orbital theory, stereochemistry, conform a t i o n a I analysis, reaction mechanisms, spectroscopy, nomenclature, physical properties, preparation and reactions of alkanes, alkyl halides, organometallics, alcohols and ethers.
-3302 Organic Chemistry II (3-3-0) Prerequisite: CHEM 3301/3201 and credit or enrollment in CHEM A continuation of CHEM 3301, with emphasis on alkenes, alkynes, aromatic compounds, aldehydes, ketones, acids and derivatives, amines, amino acids, proteins, and carbohydrates.
+3301 Organic Chemistry I (3-3-0) Prerequisite: CHEM 1308/1108 and credit or enrollment in CHEM 3201.
+Fundamentals of organic chemistry.
+Topics include molecular orbital theory, stereochemistry, conformational analysis, reaction mechanisms, spectroscopy, nomenclature, physical properties, preparation and reactions of alkanes, alkyl halides, organometallics, alcohols and ethers.
+3302 Organic Chemistry II (3-3-0) Prerequisite: CHEM 3301/3201 and credit or enrollment in CHEM 3202.
+A continuation of CHEM 3301, with emphasis on alkenes, alkynes, aromatic compounds, aldehydes, ketones, acids and derivatives, amines, amino acids, proteins, and carbohydrates.
 3310 Quantitative Analysis (3-3-0) Prerequisite: CHEM 1308 and CHEM 1108 and credit or enrollment in CHEM 3110.
 A study of chemical equilibrium, reliability of measurements and the theory of applications of gravimetric, volumetric and instrumental methods of analysis.
-3320 Environmental Chemistry (3-3-0) Prerequisite: BIOL 1302 and BIOL 1102; and CHEM 1308 and CHEM 1108 Chemistry and analysis of clean and polluted air and water.
+3320 Environmental Chemistry (3-3-0) Prerequisite: BIOL 1302 and BIOL 1102; and CHEM 1308 and CHEM 1108.
+Chemistry and analysis of clean and polluted air and water.
 Environmental standards of the American Public Health Association and the US Environmental Protection Agency.
-3330 Physical Chemistry I (3-3-0) Prerequisite: CHEM 3301, MATH 2402, one year of general physics. and credit or concurrent enrollment in CHEM 3130.
-Applications of the first and second laws of thermodynamics to gases, liquids, solutions and phase equilibria; applications of the third law to systems at equilibrium; chemical rate processes; elementary kinetic theory; and statistical thermodynamics with applications.
+3330 Physical Chemistry I (3-3-0) Prerequisite: CHEM 3301, MATH 2402, one year of general physics, and credit or concurrent enrollment in CHEM 3130.
+Study and applications of the first and second laws of thermodynamics to gases, liquids, solutions and phase equilibrium; applications of the third law of thermodynamics to systems in equilibrium; kinetic theory and statistical thermodynamics.
 3332 Physical Chemistry II (3-3-0) Prerequisite: CHEM 3330 and credit or concurrent enrollment in CHEM 3132.
-A study of the principles and theories for describing atomic and molecular structure and the experimental methods used for determining structure.
+Study and applications of the fundamental principles and postulates of quantum mechanics, electronic structure of atoms and molecules, molecular symmetry, and spectroscopy.
 3340 Inorganic Geochemistry (3-3-0) Cross-listed with GEOL 3340.
 Credit may not be earned for both.
 Prerequisite: GEOL 1305/1105 and CHEM 1308/1108.
 Examination of the Earth and earth processes through the application of chemical principles including fractionation and distribution of the elements, the chemical evolution of planetary interiors and interactions between Earth's lithosphere, hydrosphere and atmosphere.
 Topics include evaluation of theories and analysis of data relevant to geologic problems facing society such as the search for and utilization of mineral resources and the environmental implications of waste disposal and remediation.
 4140 General Biochemistry Lab I (1-0-3) Prerequisite: Credit or enrollment in CHEM 4340.
-Laboratory fee re- Experiments in biochemistry to accompany CHEM 4340.
+Laboratory fee required: \$30.
+Experiments in biochemistry to accompany CHEM 4340.
 4162 Advanced Inorganic Laboratory (1-0-3) Prerequisite: Credit or enrollment in CHEM 4362.
 Laboratory fee required: \$30 This laboratory course is designed to supplement CHEM 4362.
 It will involve experiments that demonstrate the principles of inorganic chemistry and the techniques used by inorganic chemists for the synthesis and characterization of inorganic materials.
 4190-4390 Special Topics in Chemistry Prerequisite: Varies according to topic.

-Selected topics in upper-level chemistry according to the needs and interests of the students 4260 Environmental Lab and Field Studies (2-0-6) Cross-listed as BIOL 4260.
-Credit may not be earned for both.
-Prerequisite: BIOL 1302/1102, CHEM 1308/1108, GEOL 1406, and credit or concurrent enrollment in BIOL 4360 or CHEM 3320 or GEOL 3303 Laboratory fee required: \$30.
+Selected topics in upper-level chemistry according to the needs and interests of the students 4260 Environmental Lab and Field Studies (2-0-6) Cross-listed as BIOL 4260 and GEOL 4260.
+Credit may only be earned for one Prerequisite: BIOL 1302/1102, CHEM 1308/1108, GEOL 1406, and credit or concurrent enrollment in BIOL 4360 or CHEM 3320 or GEOL 3303.
+Laboratory fee required: \$30.